confidential-containers/cloud-api-adaptor/src/cloud-api-adaptor/README.md

 # or to produce an s390x architecture image
 ARCH=s390x make podvm-builder podvm-binaries podvm-image
 # or to produce a rhel distribution image
-PODVM_DISTRO=rhel make podvm-builder podvm-binaries podvm-image
+PODVM_DISTRO=rhel IMAGE_URL=/path/to/rhel.qcow2 make podvm-builder podvm-binaries podvm-image
 ```

 > N.B.
-This will populate the image using the component versions found in [versions.yaml](./versions.yaml).
+This will populate the image using the component versions found in [versions.yaml](./versions.yaml) (for RHEL image download it and set the path as the IMAGE_URL).

 You can find provider specific instructions on how to import the QCOW2 image for each cloud provider in their respective directories.